You are first eligible for Medicare when you turn age 65. You can sign up during a 7-month period that:

 You can call the Social Security Administration at 1-800-772-1213, or

 apply online at https://www.ssa.gov/benefits/medicare/, or visit a local Social Security office to enroll.
 (TIP: If you choose to visit a Social Security location, you will typically find it easiest to get in and out first thing in the morning.
 There can be long lines to wait otherwise.)
-I typically advise applying over the telephone or by going to a Social Security office.
-Applying online works; however, I have found it can be a little slower.
+I recommend applying online.

 To pay the Medicare Part B premium, Medicare will send you a bill in the mail to pay.
 If you would like, you could sign up for Medicare Easy Pay (https://www.medicare.gov/your-medicare-costs/ways-to-pay-part-a-part-b-premiums/medicare-easy-pay), which is a service that will deduct from your checking or savings account monthly.